-What is a Jury in Las Vegas, Nevada?
+1. What is a jury in Las Vegas, Nevada?

 A jury (formally called a “petit jury”) is a group of local citizens in Nevada called upon to sit through a trial and then deliver a verdict.
-Juries may be used to determine not only the defendant’s guilt or innocence but also, if necessary, the final sentence.
+Juries may be used to determine not only your guilt or innocence but also, if necessary, your final sentence.1

 Yes.
-A Nevada jury has to unanimously decide whether to find the defendant “guilty” or “not guilty.”
-Otherwise it is a “hung jury,” and the judge declares a mistrial.
+A Nevada jury has to unanimously decide whether to find you “guilty” or “not guilty.”8 Otherwise it is a “hung jury,” and the judge declares a mistrial.